prog-1/boolean-algebra-02/README.md

 Write tests for the function.

 *Note: For this task, you need to figure out an algorithm that translates a truth table to CNF.*

+## 4-Bit Full Adder

+Design a 4-Bit full adder in [https://logic.ly](https://logic.ly/demo/samples).
+You may use "1-Bit Full Adder" design from samples.

+Make a circuit screenshot and upload it to this repository.